-- Emilio in JC Hutchins' Dark Art is another rare male example.
+- Emilio in JC Hutchins' Personal Effects: Dark Arts is another rare male example.

-- Harry Potter's potentially extensive list: Dobby and Colin Creevey with arguably qualifying mentions to Lily Potter, Fred Weasley, Nymphadora Tonks, Remus Lupin and Hedwig depending on how you want to define cutie.
+- Harry Potter's potentially extensive list: Dobby and Colin Creevey with arguably qualifying mentions to Lily Potter, Fred Weasley, Nymphadora Tonks, Remus Lupin, Lavender Brown, and Hedwig depending on how you want to define cutie.